Brent Leggs

 Demond "Brent" Leggs (born 22 November 1972) is an African American architectural historian and preservationist from Paducah, Kentucky.
-Among his roles at the National Trust for Historic Preservation he has been the founding director of the African American Cultural Heritage Action Fund, with the goal of raising $25,000,000 to protect and preserve African American history via material culture and beyond.
+Among his roles at the National Trust for Historic Preservation he has been the founding executive director of the African American Cultural Heritage Action Fund, which has raised over $150 million since 2017 for the preservation of historic Black places across the country.

 He has played a role in reframing the idea of historic preservation, expanding its scope and its approach, including ways of using preservation activities to encourage and develop community resilience and sustainability.
 Leggs' work is guided, he says, by the idea that preservation is "about economic development" and "the empowerment of people as much as it's about the history."

 Education

 Leggs studied marketing at the University of Kentucky as an undergraduate, and earned his MBA there.
-He became the first African American to complete the University of Kentucky's graduate program in historic preservation (part of its School of Architecture); his graduate studies were supported by the National Trust through its Mildred Colodny diversity scholarships.
+He attended the University of Kentucky's graduate program in historic preservation (part of its School of Architecture), where his graduate studies were supported by the National Trust through its Mildred Colodny diversity scholarships.
 He remains one of a very small number of African Americans working in his field, although he has played a role in "credentialling" others.

 Professional achievements

 The field work component of Leggs' career began with an inventory of Rosenwald schools in Kentucky during which he learned that his own parents had been students at Rosenwald schools.
 This experience convinced him "of the power that physical places have in shaping cultural memory."

-His early practical preservation work includes being project manager for places designated by the National Trust as National Treasures, including Joe Frazier’s Gym in Philadelphia; Hinchliffe Stadium in Paterson, New Jersey; and Villa Lewaro, Madam C. J. Walker's estate in Irvington, New York.
+His early practical preservation work includes being project manager for places designated by the National Trust as National Treasures, including Joe Frazier's Gym in Philadelphia; Hinchliffe Stadium in Paterson, New Jersey; and Villa Lewaro, Madam C. J. Walker's estate in Irvington, New York.